Kendel Kadowaki-Fleming

-Kendel Kadowaki-Fleming also simply known as Kendel Fleming (born 5 January 1996) is a Japanese cricketer and player agent who also serves as the current captain of the Japan national cricket team in international cricket.
+Kendel Kadowaki-Fleming, also simply known as Kendel Fleming (born 5 January 1996), is a Japanese cricketer and the current captain of the Japan national cricket team.
 He plays club cricket for Chiba Sharks Cricket Club.
-He also works as a senior financial analyst at Vincents and he also apparently owns and runs a player management company in Japan.
+He also works as a senior financial analyst at Vincents and apparently owns and runs a player management company in Japan.

 Biography

 He was born in Japan to a Japanese mother and an Australian father.
 He spent his childhood in Japan.
 His family then moved to Australia when he was six.
 After relocating to Australia, he began playing cricket at youth level at Under-12, Under-15, and Under-17 levels representing Queensland.
 He also played school cricket during his stint at Brisbane Grammar School and then joined the Northern Suburbs District Cricket Club to pursue his cricketing ambitions.

 He first got in touch with the authorities and officials at Japan Cricket Association when he was 18 years old.
 He always cherished to represent Japan at international arena as he showed up to Japan almost every year travelling all the way from Australia.
 He also revealed that he would love to live in Japan.
 He insisted that he had developed an interest in opening up an athlete management company ever since he was a child.
 It was through the grandparent of Australian cricketer Nathan McSweeney that he seriously began thinking about becoming a player agent, and with the request of McSweeney's grandparent, he began his thought process of becoming a player agent, honing the required skillsets, and analyzing the skills issues of Nathan McSweeney.
 He also feared batting prowess of former Indian cricketer MS Dhoni during his young days when he was especially supporting Australia national cricket team.